RoshithReddyThavva/-Estates-Management-Limited/README.md

 This is a web based application developed for Public pledge for leaseholders based website in india

-### This web based restaurant application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This web based leaseholders application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **Project Link** - https://empd-web.azurewebsites.net/